fl9mdasif/React-Crud-operator/README.md

-# Getting Started with Create React App

-Open [Crud Operator](https://clever-sorbet-d37177.netlify.app/) to view it in your browser.
+# Visit  [Crud Operator](https://clever-sorbet-d37177.netlify.app/) to view it in your browser.